TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -ManageAllPositions: By default is set to false which will only manage positions that have been opened by the EA's MagicNumber.
 If set to true, will manage all positions on a symbol.

 # TyphooN's Multi Timeframe MA Bull/Bear Power Indicator (MTF_MA)
+- Plots 200 SMA lines across all timeframes M1 -> W1 onto the chart.
+M1 -> M5 are Orange coloured lines.
+M15 -> M30 are Tomato coloured lines.
+H1 -> W1 timeframes are Magenta coloured lines.

-Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 70).
+- Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 70).
 M1 -> H1 signals are worth 1 point, while H4 -> W1 are worth 3 points.
 The MA crossovers used are 200 SMA (price above or below the MA line), Death/Golden Cross (50/200 SMA), 100/200 SMA cross, 20/50 SMA cross, and 10/20 SMA cross.

 ![MTF_MA_200SMA_Lines](MTF_MA_200SMA_Lines.png)